Philadelphia Independent Media Finishing Fund

 The panel awards projects they consider to have a reasonable expectation for public exhibition, an exhibition/distribution plan in place, an aesthetically engaging work of art and works that have the potential for broad distribution.
 The works must also be finished within twelve months from the award date.
-The panel also prefers projects that are at a critical juncture where the award will have real impact on the filmmaker’s ability to complete the project.
+The panel also prefers projects that are at a critical juncture where the award will have a real impact on the filmmaker’s ability to complete the project.

 How much money can I apply for?

 Filmmakers can apply for a grant of up to $2500 to be paid directly to a service provider.
-All money will go to the vendor(s) with Scribe Video Center disbursing the funds directly to the vendor(s) upon receipt of invoice.
+All money will go to the vendor(s) with Scribe Video Center disbursing the funds directly to the vendor(s) upon receipt of the invoice.
 You may submit for up to, but no more than, three vendors.
 We encourage the use of local vendors, please explore this link for some ideas.